 After existential conversations about oblivion and life, they go for a movie date at Gus' house and share each other's favorite books.
 'An Imperial Affliction' by Peter Van Houten (William Dafoe) is Hazel's pick while Augustus forwards 'Counter Insurgence.'
 And thus starts a journey of acceptance and love.

 They chat, bond, and have fun.
 "Just Cancer Perks," as Hazel would say.
 Things go south when they decide to visit Hazel's favorite author, Peter Van Houten.
 A series of revelations haunt the two, while they discover a forever in their numbered days.

-Based on a novel of the same name by John Green, the movie became a sensation as soon as it released.
+Based on a novel of the same name by John Green, The Fault In Our Stars became a sensation as soon as it released.
 It could be called gooey and romanticized but it's also a promise of hope and meaning in life.

 4. Blue Valentine

 "You always hurt the one you love, who you shouldn't hurt at all!"
 It's originally an Allan Roberts-Doris Fisher song that features in the movie.
 It's essentially the theme of this lovely, close-to-life piece.

 Dean is a high school dropout working for a moving company in Brooklyn.
 Cindy lives in a troubled home while studying to be a doctor and taking care of her grandmother.
 Dean (Ryan Gosling) and Cindy (Michelle Williams) fall in love in a series of events, which, as per Dean, was destined.

 The hopeless romantic in Dean pulls up Cindy to marry him while she's traumatized by the residues of her previous relationship.
 Amidst the constant pressure of managing a family and their love, the relationship keeps losing ground.